Signatures of quantum phase transitions after quenches in quantum chaotic one-dimensional systems: Abstract

 \section{Abstract}

-Quantum phase transitions are central for the understanding of the equilibrium low-temperature properties of quantum matter.
-Locating them can be challenging both by means of theoretical techniques as well as for experiments.
-Here, we show that the antithetic strategy of forcing a system strongly out of equilibrium can provide a route to identify signatures of quantum phase transitions.
-By quenching a quantum chaotic (nonintegrable) spin chain, we find that local observables can exhibit distinct features in their intermediate-time dynamics, when the quench parameter is close to its critical value, where the ground state undergoes a quantum phase transition.
-We find that the effective temperature in the expected thermal-like states after equilibration exhibits a minimum in the vicinity of the quantum critical value of the quench parameter, correlating with the features in the real-time dynamics of observables.
-We also explore dynamical nonequilibrium signatures of a quantum critical point in a model with a topological transition, and discuss how to access our results experimentally in systems of Rydberg atoms.
+Quantum phase transitions are central to our understanding of why matter at very low temperatures can exhibit starkly different properties upon small changes of microscopic parameters.
+Accurately locating those transitions is challenging experimentally and theoretically.
+Here we show that the antithetic strategy of forcing systems out of equilibrium via sudden quenches provides a route to locate quantum phase transitions.
+Specifically, we show that such transitions imprint distinctive features in the intermediate-time dynamics, and results after equilibration, of local observables in quantum-chaotic spin chains.
+Furthermore, we show that the effective temperature in the expected thermal-like states after equilibration can exhibit minima in the vicinity of the quantum critical points.
+We discuss how to test our results in experiments with Rydberg atoms, and explore nonequilibrium signatures of quantum critical points in models with topological transitions.